 Lanyards Increase Personal Safety

-Coming home after dark in an unfamiliar location is often the time that a person is most vulnerable to person-to-person violence.
-I always have my keys at the ready when retruning to my retal car or airbnb alone late at night.
+Coming home after dark in an unfamiliar location is often when a person is most vulnerable to person-to-person violence.
+I always have my keys ready when returning to my rental car or Airbnb alone late at night.
 Having your keys on a lanyard means they can be found and gripped easily using only your sense of touch, helping increase personal safety.

 Lanyards Are Handy

-If you have your keys, ID, bus pass, etc attached to a long lanyard, they are easy to find, even when you are not wearing the lanyard around your neck.
-Items can be securely placed into a purse, pocket, or backpack with the fabric lanyard extending out of the bag so when you need your keys or ID in a hurry- you simply grab the part of the lanyard hanging free. – In some situations, especially unsafe areas after dark- being able to access your keys or bus pass can be an important part of personal safety.
+If you have your keys, ID, bus pass, etc, attached to a long lanyard, they are easy to find, even when you are not wearing the lanyard around your neck.
+Items can be placed into a purse, pocket, or backpack with the fabric lanyard extending out of the bag.
+When you need your keys or ID in a hurry- simply grab the part of the lanyard hanging free.
+In some situations, especially in unsafe areas after dark- easy access to your keys or bus pass can be key to safety.

 Keeping your Daypack Safe

-Backpacks are a secure and theft-discouraging way to carry essentials and valuables, but you can’t wear a backpack ALL day.
-Travel daypacks are most vulnerable to theft when you relax for a few minutes on a park bench and set your bag next to you, or when you plop it into a chair nearby while stopping for lunch at a outdoor café.
+Backpacks are a secure way to carry your stuff- but you can’t wear a backpack ALL day.
+Daypacks are most likely to be stolen when you relax and set your backpack down.
+When you sit on a park bench, check your phone, and set your bag next to you- that’s when thieves may strike

-When you are traveling solo in an unfamiliar destination, train yourself to always secure your bag.
-In some locations where theft is very common – like Santiago Chile – it’s common for restaurants tables to include a small strap and buckle bolted to the bottom of the table.
-Customers are encouraged to buckle their purse or day pack to the table to prevent theft.
+Teach yourself to always secure your bag when you are traveling solo.
+In some locations where theft is very common, restaurant tables often have a buckle bolted to the bottom of the table.
+Customers are encouraged to buckle their purse or daypack to the table!

-While most locations – even high theft areas – don’t have this feature, you can still create your own in most cafés and even park benches.
-It also makes transfer days easier – Creating a makeshift tether between your bag and your seat makes napping on trains and buses much more secure.
-In the image below, you can see how I use a lanyard and a lightweight carabiner to make a clip that can be affixed to almost any bench, chair, or armrest.
+While most destinations don’t have this feature, you can still create your own in most cafés and even park benches.
+In the image below, you can see how I use a lanyard and a lightweight carabiner to make a clip.
+This clip locks my bag to almost any bench, chair, or armrest.